 Now that you have reviewed the ways that a team can move on in their development, apply your knowledge to team dilemmas in the quiz below.
-When you have finished the quiz, click the Next arrow to move on in the workshop.
+When you have finished the quiz, go to the next chapter to move on in the workshop.

 An interactive or media element has been excluded from this version of the text.
-You can view it online here:
+You https://ecampusontario.pressbooks.pub/learningtolearnonlineatfanshawe/?p=52